rubenwardy/minetest_modding_book/_en/players/hud.md

 `scale` is the maximum bounds of text, text outside these bounds is cropped, eg: `{x=100, y=100}`.

-The text's color in [Hexadecimal form](http://www.colorpicker.com/), eg: `0xFF0000`, and stored in
+`number` is the text's colour, and is in [Hexadecimal form](http://www.colorpicker.com/), eg: `0xFF0000`.

 ### Our Example

-Let's go ahead, and place all of the text in our score panel:
+Let's go ahead, and place all the text in our score panel:

 {% highlight lua %}
 player:hud_add({